Particular/docs.particular.net/nservicebus/recoverability/configure-error-handling.md

 WARNING: When running with [transport transactions disabled](/nservicebus/transports/transactions.md#transactions-unreliable-transactions-disabled) NServiceBus will perform a best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.

 WARNING: When running with [transport transactions disabled](/nservicebus/transports/transactions.md#transactions-unreliable-transactions-disabled).
-Both FLR and SLR will be automatically disabled when transactions are turned off.
+Both [immediate retries](/nservicebus/recoverability/#immediate-retries) and [delayed retries](/nservicebus/recoverability/#delayed-retries) will be automatically disabled when transactions are turned off.

 Error queue can be configured in several ways.